JasperV/dotfiles/README.md

 todo's

-# TODO: await getting username + password from env for mas signin
+ask name + phonenumber for login screen + computername for network name etc...

 private vars - phone, email, name etc... mackup or some other way? configure all installed apps - save configs in mackup or in dotfiles - make that work from install again - vscode just in case also, also use that for sensitive files - .npmrc etc. which contain keys and such